CarbonScript/documentation/docs/Basics/Variable and Constant.md

 If you want to declare multiple variables at once, you can only declare multiple variables of the same data type, and it is not supported to declare variables of multiple mixed types at once.

+For the naming of variables, only English letters or underscores can be used as the beginning, and keywords cannot be used.

-Variables can be declared using the keyword set.
+Variables can be declared using the keyword `set`.
 This is a keyword dedicated to declaring variables.

 ### Declaration of single variable